 Whenever we have a need to transfer technology and know-how we do so in a manner that respects the confidentiality of the data and ownership of intellectual property rights.

 We have in place an ‘Incident Response Procedure’ (IRP) to manage breaches of confidential information.
-Please contact email@example.com to report any wrongdoing or suspected wrongdoing.
+Please contact email@example.com or Speak Up – channel to report any wrongdoing or suspected wrongdoing.